w3c/secure-payment-confirmation/explainer.md

-Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the Account Provider) or have poor user privacy (e.g. fingerprinting or tracking the user for risk analysis, to provide a 'frictionless flow').
+Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the Account Provider) or have poor user privacy (e.g. data-collection or tracking the user for risk analysis, to provide a 'frictionless flow').
 The payments industry needs a consistent, low friction, strong authentication flow for online payments.